 Who We Are

-We are a short-term crisis response team that immediately responds to children in crisis, whether in their homes or their West Central Minnesota communities.
+We are a short-term crisis response team that immediately responds to children and adults in crisis, whether in their homes, community setting, or local emergency rooms.

 We have a goal of presenting a trained crisis staff member at the home or community space within 45 minutes of the phone call.
 So, before you pick up the phone, ask yourself this:

-Will your family be safe for the potential 45 minutes it may take for us to reach you?
+Will you or your family be safe for the potential 45 minutes it may take for us to reach you?

 If the answer to that question is no, do not call us—dial 9-1-1.
 If the answer is yes, then call us at 701.364.0431.
 While we cannot always guarantee that 45-minute threshold, it is a good marker for helping you determine whether you need our services or emergency services.

 For every crisis we assist with, we have three goals:

 - Calm the situation